 Hospital.
 Wedding.
 Pigs.
 Kids.
-Spoilers ahead.
+Downton Abbey spoilers ahead.
 You’ve been warned.

 The Great Downton Hospital Debacle continues.
 I find all this hospital business incredibly dry which must mean something very dramatic is going to come of it all.
 Right?!
 For now?
 I’m over here yawning as The Dowager and Mrs. Crawley “duke it out.”

 Wedding preparations are in full swing though I’m fairly certain Mrs. Hughes and Mr. Carson can’t afford a wedding planner but never fear!
 There’s always Lady Mary?
 She plays the role of the non-existent mother-in-law to Mr. Carson in this episode.
 Here’s what went down:

 First, Lord Grantham offers a decorated version of servants hall to the soon-to-be married couple for their reception.
 (Was that supposed to be a kind gesture?!)
 Mrs. Hughes says, “Thanks, but no,” which I totally get.

 Then, Lady Mary corrects her father, because, “he wasn’t thinking” and offers any part of the upstairs for Mrs. H and Mr. C’s wedding reception.
 Well!
 That’s so nice!
 Carson hearts the idea but his bride-to-be…ehh, not so much.
 They seem to come to a resolution at the end of the episode after both Mrs. Hughes and Mr. Carson take turns playing the role of Bridezilla.
 Also, Mary is showing some fat pigs in a contest and has officially taken Tom’s place as agent.
 She just can’t stop shaking things up, can she?!